 A non-AP MLD that supports Enhanced multi-link multi-radio operation (see 35.3.14 (Enhanced multi-link multi-radio operation)) sets the EMLMR Mode subfield to 1 to indicate that the non-AP MLD operates in EMLMR mode and to 0 to indicate that the non-AP MLD does not operate in EMLMR mode.
 The EMLMR Mode subfield is set to 0 for all non-AP MLDs that don’t support Enhanced multi-link multi-radio operation, for all non-AP MLDs that have set the EMLSR mode subfield to 1, and for AP MLDs.

-TGbe Editor: Make the following changes in Subclause 9.4.2.295b.2:

-9.4.2.295b.2 Basic variant Multi-Link element

-The Basic variant Multi-link element is used to carry information of an MLD and its affiliated STAs during multi-link discovery (see 35.3.4.3 (Multi-link element usage rules in the context of discovery)) and multilink setup (see 35.3.5.4 (Usage and rules of Basic variant Multi-link element in the context of multi-link setup)).

-The format of the Common Info field of the Basic variant Multi-Link element is defined in Figure 9-788eh (Common Info field of the Basic variant Multi-Link element format).

-TGbe Editor: Insert the following EML Capabilities subfield in figure 9-788eh Common Info field of the Basic variant Multi-Link element format: